New at FBTS: Elegant Salvia valentina

 Shade and Heat Tolerant

-Despite being rare in the U.S., Strong Spanish Sage passes the test of being an easy care plant in the moderate climate of our Northern California farm.
+Despite being rare in the U.S., Strong Spanish Sage passes the test of being a nearly trouble-free plant in the moderate climate of our Northern California farm.
 It tolerates heat during our dry, Mediterranean-style summers and is adaptable from full sun to partial shade in a variety of well-drained soils.